Femshot/alx-low_level_programming/README.md

-A repository on learning the C programming language through the ALX School curriculum projects
+#A repository containing my ALX Software Engineering C-language projects solutions and achieved objectives.
+Each directory being a reference to the various topics and aspects of the C language covered.